 After being charged with a drunk driving offense, your license will be suspended by the MVA even if you are found “not guilty” at trial.
 Our attorneys will help you navigate the MVA process to possibly avoid suspension or qualify for an interlock device which will allow you to continue driving.
 For a first offense in Maryland, the following interlock options are available instead of a lengthy license suspension:

 Intoxication Level (BAC) Interlock Period

 - Test Refusal 1 year

-If you would like to speak with a member of the firm, or have any question about our practice, please contact our offices to arrange a consultation.
+If you would like to speak with a Southern Maryland drunk driving defense attorney, or have any question about our practice, please contact our offices to arrange a consultation.
 Call 301-627-5500.